loftwah/devops-refresher/aws-labs/18-eks-alb-externaldns/README.md

 ## Controllers

-No manual Helm steps are required.
-This lab installs the AWS Load Balancer Controller and ExternalDNS via Terraform, using the IRSA roles it provisions.
-Disable with `-var manage_k8s=false` if you want to manage them yourself.
+By default, this lab installs the AWS Load Balancer Controller and ExternalDNS via Terraform, using the IRSA roles it provisions.
+You can disable controller installs if you prefer to manage them manually:

+- `-var manage_lbc=false` to skip installing the Load Balancer Controller
+- `-var manage_externaldns=false` to skip installing ExternalDNS
+- `-var manage_k8s=false` leaves both off (deprecated umbrella toggle)

 ## Example Ingress (demo app)